 - No optical stabilisation

 So what of the front-facing camera?
 Well, it's the rear camera.
-It's just that, with the touch of a button in the camera app, the rear camera unit - comprising a 48-megapixel sensor (which quad samples for 12MP shots), alongside an ultra-wide 13MP sensor - flips forward, hence its Flip Camera name.
+Only with the touch of a button in the camera app the rear unit - comprising a 48-megapixel sensor (which quad samples for 12MP shots), alongside an ultra-wide 13MP sensor - flips forward, hence its Flip Camera name.

 We've never seen a solution quite like it; the closest thing is the Samsung Galaxy A80, but that phone's auto-slider mechanism and flip-around camera 'bar is binary, i.e. it's either facing forwards of backwards.
 Asus goes one better.